-New Designated overhead funds for Allied Health positions embedded within PMHs has emerged as a concern from both the PMHs and the HA.
-There is an unrecognized management role that the Physicians play in creating a workplace for these team members and currently that is covered under the existing overhead amount.

-- 2. For FNW PMHs to be eligible for in-practice allied health support, all members of the PMH must be a member of the Division. - 3.
+- Designated overhead funds for Allied Health positions embedded within PMHs has emerged as a concern from both the PMHs and the HA.
+There is an unrecognized management role that the Physicians play in creating a workplace for these team members and currently that is covered under the existing overhead amount. - a.
+New Additional overhead funds for PMHS include cyber insurance policies which noted a 22% increase for 2021.
+This reflects another cost for PMHs to successfully continue to provide longitudinal primary care services. - 2.
+For FNW PMHs to be eligible for in-practice allied health support, all members of the PMH must be a member of the Division. - 3.
 Work is underway between partner organizations to develop and identify information required to set up Clinic Payee information as it relates to RN in Practice encounter code reporting.